 DisableBrute Force protection?

 Turning off the RB Login Protector is a big security risk, because our server will not monitor the loginsite of your WordPress installation and Brute Force attacks will have an easier time.
 So be sure that you have to turn it off.

 Direct login with the Single Sign-on

 If the RB Login Protector blocks your own IP, you can still log in to your WordPress using the Single Sign-on (SSO).
 We have developed this feature to allow both: a secure, complex password AND an easy login to the WordPress backend of your site (n).

-A strong and secure password is essential for the security of your WordPress site essential.
+A strong and secure password is essential for the security of your WordPress website essential.
 The criteria for a secure password (upper and lower case, numbers and special characters, minimum length of 7 characters, etc.) can make it difficult for attackers to enter a valid password during login.
 With Single Sign-on , using complicated and especially secure passwords is no longer a problem.
 How you can use it is explained in this Helpcenter article.